 - Rinse instrument(s) under cool running tap water (< 35 °C) to remove gross soil.
-1. Use a sterile syringe to flush water through & around cracks, crevices, & hard to reach areas. - 2.
-Use a soft bristle brush as needed to remove soil, paying close attention to threads, crevices, & hard to reach areas. - 3.
-Transfer instrument(s) into a STERIS 444 washer with the following parameters.
+Use a sterile syringe to flush water through and around cracks, crevices, and hard to reach areas. - Use a soft bristle brush as needed to remove soil, paying close attention to threads, crevices, and hard to areas. - Transfer instrument(s) into a STERIS 444 washer with the following parameters.
 Incline the instrument(s) to assist in drainage.
-Motor speed: High.
+Motor speed: High